Mariam-Abd-ElAziz/ecommerce-microservice-system/services/order_service/README.md

 ```

 ## Notes
-- The service calls other local services for inventory, loyalty, and notifications at ports `5002`, `5004`, and `5005` respectively — ensure those services are running or adjust the URLs.
+- The service calls other local services for inventory, loyalty, and notifications at ports `5002`, `5004`, and `5005` — ensure those services are running or update the URLs.
-- For production, move DB credentials to environment variables and add retries/timeouts around inter-service requests.
+- For production, secure DB credentials, add retries/timeouts and better error handling, and consider using a message queue for durable inter-service communication.